Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/en/01_adelphel_and_grinnaux.md

 <table>
   <tr>
-    <td>These spots on the floor (the tips of the "spikes") on the safe side will be safe from the white orb explosions.</td>
+    <td width="50%">These spots on the floor (the tips of the "spikes") on the safe side will be safe from the white orb explosions.</td>
     <td><img src="../images/adelphel_and_grinnaux/adelphel_grinnaux_01.jpg"></td>
   </tr>
 </table>